"FISHING FOR AMOUR"

 Some of these songs are from the Golden Age of American songwriters: George M. Cohan, Jerome Kern and Dorothy Fields, Al Jolson and Billy Rose.
 And from across the pond: Noel Coward, John Dowland, Gilbert & Sullivan not to mention Robin Williamson, whom I've revered for a long time.
-"Jim" I learned from a Billie Holiday record.
-I hope the liberties I've taken with these beautiful words and melodies might be overlooked.

 Some notes about the original songs.
 "Fishing for Amour" was the by-product of jet-lag and insomnia.
 "Woolly Sheepsong" started out as a humorous song that Tommy Thompson was writing.
 He gave it to me and I of course made it tragic.
 "The French Paratrooper" was inspired by a New York Times photograph taken during the Chadian civil war in the early l980's.
 I found the first line of "Spoonyland" on a bathroom wall in the airport at Libreville, Gabon.
-An incident during that same State Department tour of Africa provided the inspiration for "Councilhouse in Gaborone".
-"Old Mister Soul" came about after a friend 'suggested' that I read Karen Horney's books on neurosis!
+An incident during that same State Department tour of Africa provided the inspiration for "Councilhouse in Gaborone". *** "Old Mister Soul" came about after a friend suggested that I read Karen Horney's books on neurosis!
 "Secrets in the Sand" was inspired by the swirl of projections surrounding the assassination of Benigno Aquino in the summer of 1983.
-"The Facts of Us" is about a complicated relationship that never saw the light of day.
+"The Facts of Us" is about a complicated relationship that never really saw the light of tomorrow.